-Section 4.3 Can we change your monthly plan premium during the year?
+Section 5.1 Can we change your monthly plan premium during the year?

-No. If the monthly plan premium changes for next year, we will tell you in September and the change will take effect on January 1.
+No. We are not allowed to change the amount we charge for the plan's monthly plan premium during the year.
+If the monthly plan premium changes for next year, we will tell you in September and the change will take effect on January 1.